Ostryanyn uprising: Course

 The Velychko chronicle, written in the Ruthenian (Old Ukrainian) language influenced by Old Church Slavonic, Polish and Latin.

-According to a chronicle of 1864 written by Samiylo Velychko, Ostryanyn, who had just been elected Hetman, issued an address to the Ruthenian people on the eve of the campaign in March 1638.
+According the Samiylo Velychko Chronicle, Ostryanyn, who had just been elected Hetman, issued an address to the Ruthenian people on the eve of the campaign in March 1638.
 He declared that he would "go with his army to the Ukraine in order to liberate the Orthodox people from the yoke of oppression and torment of the Polish tyranny and claim vengeance for grievances, ruin and torturous abuse... suffered by the entire Ruthenian populace, living on both sides of the Dnieper."

 Ostryanyn also called on the people of Ukraine to join the insurgency and to beware of the Registered Cossacks.
 His leaflets were spread across Ukraine, reaching as far as Pokuttya.
 His appeal was carried and distributed by the Cossack elders, bandurists, youth, and according to Ostryanyn, even Orthodox monks.
 People began to prepare for an uprising, some going to Zaporozhye, while others sent food, money, and gunpowder.

 The rebels left Zaporozhye and divided themselves into three detachments.
 The first, moving down the left bank of the Dnieper, was led by Ostryanyn himself.
 His force took Kremenchuk and moved on to Khorol and Omelnyk.
 The second body of troops, consisting of a flotilla led by Hunia, took the river crossings in Kremenchuk, Maksymivka, Buzhyn and Chyhyryn.
 The third force occupied the right bank of the Dnieper.